 For example, let’s suppose that the points of our space represent text strings.
-One distance function that we could use is the “edition distance”, which is the least number of insertions and removal of individual characters that is required to transform one string in another.
+One distance function that we could use is the “edition distance”, which is the least number of insertions and removal of individual characters that are required to transform one string in another.
 Using this definition of distance, the distance between the word “bank” and “bacon” would be three, because it requires removing the letter “k” and adding the letters “c” and “o”.

 When measuring the distance between two clusters, it becomes necessary to define a reference point in each cluster.
 The most common choice euclidean spaces is to choose a point that is the geometrical center of those that integrate the cluster, which we call “centroid”.

 Nevertheless, when the space is non-Eucliudean (like in the text strings example), it isn’t possible to calculate the “centroid”.
 Because of this, the reference point is chosen between the points that belong to the cluster and is referred to as “clustroid”.
-This choice is made following a distance minimization criterion, for example one valid choice would be the point that has the minimum sum of distances to all other members of the cluster.
+This choice is made following a distance minimization criterion, for example, one valid choice would be the point that has the minimum sum of distances to all other members of the cluster.

 The algorithms that follow this technique start by making each point into a single-point cluster.
-Then by an iterative process in each cycle a selection process selects clusters that will be merged.
+Then by an iterative process in each cycle, a selection process selects clusters that will be merged.

-This selection can be made following different criteria, being the most common to choose two clusters which distance (explained before) is minimal.
-The repetition will continue until to the looping is stopped for some reason.
+This selection can be made following different criteria, being the most common to choose two clusters in which distance (explained before) is minimal.
+The repetition will continue until the looping is stopped for some reason.
 Two common ones are:

 - Reaching a predetermined number of total clusters.
-An example use case for this could be a car Company that plans to launch five cars of different models, and has an old database with client data.
+An example use case for this could be a car company that plans to launch five cars of different models, and has an old database with client data.
 Its intention will be to put together five groups to study them and learn which common characteristics gather each member in each group.
 It’s possible that this information might be very useful to make cars so they adapt better to their potential owner’s needs and to design marketing campaigns focused on the audience they want, among other things.

 - Another reason we could stop the cycle is when we detect a resulting cluster that will be formed when joining other two will be unsuitable for the purpose it’s needed.
-Usually this is determined by measuring the compactness of the new cluster and checking if it exceeds a pre-established maximum or an average metric that might have been met by the other clusters already formed.
+Usually, this is determined by measuring the compactness of the new cluster and checking if it exceeds a pre-established maximum or an average metric that might have been met by the other clusters already formed.
 For instance, when defining the diameter of a cluster as the maximum distance between any two points, the repetition may be stopped when the diameter of a resulting cluster would be greater than a pre-established top diameter.

-Even though the hierarchical clustering algorithms produce high quality clusters, they have a high algorithmic complexity that makes them inadequate for a big data set.
+Even though the hierarchical clustering algorithms produce high-quality clusters, they have a high algorithmic complexity that makes them inadequate for a big data set.

 Let’s suppose we already know the number of clusters that we wish to end up with, that we will call “K”.
 The first thing to do is to find K points that probably they belong to different clusters and build a cluster for each one of them.
-This can be easily achieved by selecting the first point at random and then choosing K-1 points which are as far as possible from all previously selected points..
+This can be easily achieved by selecting the first point at random and then choosing K-1 points which are as far as possible from all previously selected points.

-Then the algorithm makes a repetition for each one of the points left and searches for the minimum distance between an unassigned point and all the centroids, adding the aforementioned point to the closest centroid and re-calculating the “centroid” of the clusterto which the point was added.
+Then the algorithm makes a repetition for each one of the points left and searches for the minimum distance between an unassigned point and all the centroids, adding the aforementioned point to the closest centroid and re-calculating the “centroid” of the cluster to which the point was added.